Holographic approach to compact stars and their binary mergers: Transport in compact stars

 The temperature dependence of the transport coefficients in pQCD is in contrast with the low-temperature behavior of the shear viscosity in holographic models.
 At very low temperatures, the shear viscosity reaches a fixed value determined by the chemical potential

 For the D3-D7 model, it is furthermore possible to find an analytic expression for the leading contribution at low temperatures,

-where $m$ is the constituent mass of the quarks.
+where $m$ is the constituent mass of the quarks and $\mu$ the quark chemical potential.
 In both of the holographic models considered here this is directly related to having nonzero entropy density even in the zero-temperature limit.

 Although quite general, the above behavior is not universal in all holographic models.
 From the gravity dual perspective, the zero-temperature state in the V-QCD model is an extremal black brane.
 Depending on the field content in the gravitational theory, the true zero-temperature state could be a geometry without a horizon, in which case the entropy would vanish.
 In this case, the shear viscosity is expected to decrease with the temperature, a behavior that would deviate even further from the perturbative result.
 The situation is slightly different in the D3-D7 model.
-In this case, the charge density on the brane can be understood as originating from strings extended between the D7 brane and the horizon \cite{Kobayashi:2006sb,Mateos:2007vc}.
+In this case, the charge density on the brane can be understood as originating from strings extended between the D7-brane and the horizon \cite{Kobayashi:2006sb,Mateos:2007vc}.
 The density of strings will depend on the chemical potential as $\sim \mu^3$, while the energy of each string brings a contribution proportional to the thermal correction to the quark mass, $\Delta m\sim -T$ \cite{Herzog:2006gh}.
 Overall, this produces a contribution to the free energy linear in the temperature that results in a finite entropy density.
 The finite value of the $T=0$ shear viscosity is thus not expected to be a universal feature of holographic models based on probe branes.
 Generically the temperature dependence will depend on the thermal correction to the quark mass computed through a string in the holographic dual, a quantity that can vary for different background geometries.
 However, the thermal correction to the quark mass should be decreasing with the temperature, so if the shear viscosity follows a power-law dependence, $\eta \sim T^\alpha$, we can set a bound $\alpha>-1$, which is above the value seen in the perturbative result of eq.~\eqref{eq:pertrans}.

 Turning now to conductivities, in contrast to the shear viscosity we see quite different behaviors depending on the model.
 In the D3-D7 model, conductivities increase as the temperature is lowered according to